All Episodes

 Current California law requires group health plans to offer coverage for infertility treatments with the exception of in vitro fertilization.

-If such coverage is purchased, benefits must be paid whenever a demonstrated condition recognized by a licensed doctor and surgeon as a cause for infertility has been diagnosed, or upon the inability to conceive a pregnancy or to carry a pregnancy to a live birth after a year of regular sexual relations without conception.
+If such coverage is purchased, benefits must be paid whenever a demonstrated condition recognized by a licensed doctor and surgeon as a cause for infertility has been diagnosed or upon the inability to conceive a pregnancy or to carry a pregnancy to a live birth after a year of regular sexual relations without conception.

-So the bill says that if two people engage in sexual relations, two people, not two heterosexual couples, if two people engage in regular sexual relations, and after a year there is no contraception, that couple's entitled to infertility compensation.
+So the bill says that if two people engage in sexual relations, two people, not two heterosexual couples, if two people engage in regular sexual relations and after a year there is no contraception, that couple's entitled to infertility compensation.

-Since gay couples will be married and will engage in sexual relations, and will not conceive, then they will be entitled to infertility compensation.
+And since gay couples will be married and will engage in sexual relations and will not conceive, then they will be entitled to infertility compensation and California taxpayers will pay for it.

 According to the fact sheet supporting this bill, the trouble is that some insurance companies are not complying with current law that prohibits discrimination based on sexual orientation.